MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 1. Additionally, in the Azure portal, you can check that Linux machines have a new Azure extension called `MDE.Linux`.

-MDE extension is there by default in later Windows servers.
-In ll legacy (2012R2/2016) Arc onboarded servers have the same MDE Agent version 10.8295.22621.1023 (May 2023).
-I guess the MDE agent is getting pushed by MDE extension since it’s not built-in for these legacy OSs.
-If you confirm this, the next question would be why are we getting an old MDE version (May 2023)?
-Do we have any control on this?
-For modern OSs (2019/2022) the discrepancies are mainly due to patching hygiene since MDE is OS built-in.

-Defender for Cloud automatically deploys MDE agent to machines when you enable Defender for Servers Plan 1 or 2.
-Defender fro Cloud downloads the latest MDE onboarding package from Defender XDR and installs it.

-Thanks for your support

-## Enable on Windows machines running Windows Server 2016/2012 R2
+## Enable Defender for Endpoint unified solution on Windows Server 2016/2012 R2

-If Defender for Servers is already enabled and Defender for Endpoint integration is on in a subscription, you can manually turn on the integration for machines running Windows Server 2016 or Windows Server 2012 R2 in the subscription.
+If Defender for Servers is already enabled and Defender for Endpoint integration is on in a subscription, you can manually turn on integration of the unified solution for machines running Windows Server 2016 or Windows Server 2012 R2 in the subscription.

 1. In Defender for Cloud, select **Environment settings** and select the subscription with the Windows machines that you want to receive Defender for Endpoint.